zenoss/ZenPacks.zenoss.RabbitMQ/README.rst

-To start monitoring your RabbitMQ server you will need to setup SSH access so that your Zenoss collector server will be able to SSH into your RabbitMQ server(s) as a user who has permission to run the `rabbitmqctl` command.
+To start monitoring your RabbitMQ server you will need to setup SSH access so that your Zenoss collector server will be able to SSH into your RabbitMQ server(s) as a user who has permission to run the ``rabbitmqctl`` command.
+This almost always means the root user.
+See the *Using a Non-Root User* section below for instructions on allowing non-root users to run ``rabbitmqctl``.
 To do this you need to set the following zProperties for the RabbitMQ devices or their device class in Zenoss.